-Daytime seat belt use in New Mexico increased from 89.7% in June 2022 to 91.5% in June 2023.
-This marks the second rate increase in a row.
+Daytime seat belt use in New Mexico increased from 91.5% in June 2023 to 93.6% in June 2024.
+This marks the third rate increase in a row, this time to an all-time high usage rate.
 Prior to the 2022 increase, the 2019 rate (91.8%) was the first annual increase in several years.
 The 2021 rate (89.6%) may have continued a downward trend that existed aside from the 2019 rate.
 That is, the increase in 2019 may have been a chance occurrence.
 It may also be the case that the global pandemic played a role in the recent decreases.
 This impact may have been due to the increase (at least anecdotally) of higher risk drivers making up a higher percentage of the total drivers or even by lower levels of law enforcement efforts (noting that this may be exacerbated by the events of 2020 condemning law enforcement).